 April COVID-19 Update: Settling In But Also Struggling

-April 21, 2020: The global COVID-19 pandemic began more than three months ago, and there is as much uncertainty as ever about the long-term ramifications.
+April 21, 2020, published exclusively on this page: The global COVID-19 pandemic began more than three months ago, and there is as much uncertainty as ever about the long-term ramifications.
 While the licensing community for the most part has settled into its temporary new way of life, many companies are focused on simply trying to survive.
 Others are maintaining a business-as-usual outlook, while trying to figure the best way forward.

 Impact on Sales of Licensed Products